partiql/partiql-lang-kotlin/docs/wiki/documentation/Aggregate Functions.md

 ## COUNT

 Description
-: Given a collection of variable in any date type, calculate the number of value in the collection.
+: Given a collection of values of any data type, calculate how many there are in the collection.
 Note: `COUNT(expr)` will skip the null and missing value, but COUNT(*) will not.

-Signatures
+Signature
 : `COUNT(*) -> INT8`

+Signature
 : `COUNT(any) -> INT8`

-Example
+Examples
 :

 ```sql